codefresh-io/cap-docs.codefresh.io/_docs/pipelines/webhook-relay.md

 **What are the best practices for production use?**

+* For increased security, define `AUTH_TOKEN` as an environment variable for client-server communication.
+  The `AUTH_TOKEN` is a symmetrical secret token whose value must be defined on both client and server.
+When defined, it is sent in all subscribe requests from the client, and verified by the server.
 * Use IP whitelists for your runtime clusters to access `/subscribe/${channel}/` endpoint, and for your git provider to access `/webhooks/${channel}/*` endpoint.
 * It is recommended to run multiple replicas of the Server together with Redis using the `REDIS_URL` environment variable.
 * `Server-sent events` connections are long-running HTTP (keep-alive) connections.
 We recommend that your reverse-proxy server is configured correctly to avoid situations where a long-running connection is cut off by the reverse-proxy.
 For example, [Nginx](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#keepalive).